Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 `pip install . --user`
 `pip install --user --upgrade git+https://github.com/broadinstitute/keras-resnet` Then keras-retinanet should be ready for use.

+* Follow screen instructions and add new paths to $PATH variables to get rid of path warnings

+* You might need to install following packages if they are missing: opencv pillow pandas

+Now you can use the defect_detector function inside defect_detector.m to evaluate images.

 `defect_detector.m` has only one function, called `defect_detector`, with four parameters.
 More documentation on the function can be found in the `defect_detector.m` file itself.